What Is a Night Vision Camera?

 Not all uses for security cameras necessarily need night vision to function adequately.
 We’ve identified three key uses for surveillance where you’ll find that night vision is not only useful, but more-or-less required for optimum surveillance.

 Night vision camera for car

 How to Use a Night Vision Camera App to Transform Your Phone

 AlfredCamera’s low-light filter allows you to capture the shapes and outlines of objects in low light conditions without additional hardware.

 To do so, Alfred increases the contrast, reduces the color, and emphasizes the outline of objects using its algorithms, making a de facto night vision camera out of your smartphone.

-With that said, since Alfred isn’t able to add infrared to your Camera devices, the Low-Light Filter won’t capture much if it is viewing pitch-black darkness devoid of any light source.
+Since Alfred isn’t able to add infrared to your phone’s camera, the Low-Light Filter won’t capture much if it is viewing pitch-black darkness devoid of any light source.

 Turning on Low-Light Filter

 - Select a Camera device